-Chile has close and long-standing ties with Germany.
+In Chile, there is great interest in German culture and the German language.
 The achievements of German immigrants in the south of the country (from 1850 onwards) and the commitment of German scientists, teachers, entrepreneurs and experts in all fields have played a key part in the country’s development.
 They are still held in high regard today.
 German culture and the German language are still present in Chile, especially in the south of the country.

 Bilateral cultural relations are close and wide-ranging.
 They centre on the German language, academic contacts between higher education and research institutions, the programme work of the Goethe-Institut and support for the 26 schools in Chile participating in the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).